C. Grey Hawkins

 Christmas at the Hamill House

 Program for a yearly formal dinner held at the Hamill House.
-Though not part of the Christmas Market, it is one of H.G.I.’s holiday festivities.
+Though not a part of the Christmas Market, it is one of H.G.I.’s stalwart holiday festivities.

 The Website